 Why Annuals Are Your Best Friend

-A Stokes County Spring
+A Triad Spring

 If you want a yard that begs for attention when you pass by, these are the five best growing spring and summer annuals.
 Here’s how to handle them like a pro.

-1. Begonias: The Shade Grower
+- Impatiens: The Shade Grower

-1. Vinca: The Heat Grower
+- Vinca: The Heat Grower

 When the summer heat and humidity hit in North Carolina and other flowers are looking “tired,” Vinca is just getting started.
 They have glossy, dark green leaves that look polished, and they are resistant to pests.
 These can do well in spots where you may have had pansies or violas; they grow in the opposite season.

-1. Portulaca: The Sun Seeker
+- Portulaca: The Sun Seeker

-• Pro-Tip: They actually close up when the sun goes down or on very cloudy days.
+- Pro-Tip: They actually close up when the sun goes down or on very cloudy days.
 Plant these in a spot where you’ll see them during the daytime, because they’ll be closed up for the night when it gets dark.

-1. Marigolds: The Vegetable Protector
+- Marigolds: The Vegetable Protector

 Marigolds are the classic garden flower, and they’ve earned that spot for a good reason.
 They come in many colors and are beyond tough.
 Beyond their looks, their scent and roots actually help deter certain pests (nematodes) and confused hungry bugs.

-1. Petunias: The High-Impact Grower
+- Petunias: The High-Impact Grower

 The Secret Sauce

 Before you dig in, remember that your plants are only as happy as the dirt they live in.
 If you’re planting in pots, don’t skimp.
 Buy a high-quality potting mix that feels light and fluffy; if it’s heavy like topsoil, your roots will suffocate.
+You will want to fertilize your plants in the spring, summer, and fall.

 And as for watering?
 Do it early.
 Giving your plants a drink at 7:00 AM allows the leaves to dry off during the day, which prevents the “funk” (mold and mildew) from moving in overnight.
+It is especially important to follow the weather forecast to maintain the water levels in the pots.
+Smaller pots are easy to feel the weight to determine when it truly needs water.

 Let’s Get Growing